Recursive competence: how to learn that you can learn

 Actually, fixing them is the part where you learn.
 Breaking them is easy.

-More formally, the F/B ratio:
+Formally, the F/B ratio:

 F = quantity of fixed things